A STUDY OF THE TERMS USED OF GOD’S KINGDOMS

 We read in verse 25, “….take no thought for your life, what you shall eat or what you shall drink….”.
 And verse 26, “Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns; yet your heavenly Father feedeth them.
 Are ye not much better than they?”.
 Verses 28-30 reads, “And why take ye thought for raiment?
 Consider the lilies of the field, how they grow; they toil not, neither do they spin: And yet I say unto you, That even Solomon in all his glory was not arrayed like one of them.
 Wherefore, if God so clothes the grass of the field, which to day is, and tomorrow is cast into the oven, shall He not much more clothe you….”.
 What is the point of this passage?.
 The point is summarized in verse 34, “Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
 Sufficient unto the day in the evil thereof”.

 This passage speaks of not worrying about food and drink.
 Consider Phil 4:6-7, “Be careful for nothing; (don’t worry) but in everything by prayer and supplication with thanksgiving let your requests be made known unto God and the peace of God which passeth all understanding shall keep your hearts and minds in Christ Jesus”.
 In short, this is a universal truth, it is applicable in all dispensations.
-My point is that Christ had in mind the kingdom of Heaven (that’s the interpretation), but because this passage is applicable to all dispensations, Matthew used the term “kingdom of God”.
+My point is that in this passage in Matthew’s Gospel Christ was preaching universal truths, as opposed to dispensational truths, and therefore used the universal term “Kingdom of God.

 3) Matt.
-19:24, “And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God”.
-I believe our Lord had in mind the kingdom of Heaven.
+19:24, “And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God“.
 Note the preceding verse, i.e. verse 23, “….a rich man shall hardly enter into the kingdom of Heaven“.
 Then verse 24 begins “Again, I say unto you….”.
 My point is that verse 24 makes the same point as does verse 23.
-Because verse 23 speaks of the kingdom of Heaven, so too, in my opinion, does the next verse, i.e. verse 24 speak of the kingdom of Heaven.
+In my opinion, this passage is in reference both to the limited kingdom of Heaven and to the universal kingdom of God.

 This paper was written by Joyce Pollard.
 If you would like to respond please e-mail me at: firstname.lastname@example.org